 A virtual office is compliant in the UK if:

-- Companies House accepts it
+- Companies House accepts it at incorporation without a query

-- The jurisdiction matches incorporation
+- The jurisdiction matches your company's place of incorporation

-- Legal documents can be served
+- Legal documents can be formally served there

-- It is not PO Box-only
+- It is not a PO Box used alone

 Final takeaway